<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Retirement Guide for AT&T Employees

-Planning for retirement isn't straightforward, especially when you're retiring from a prominent company like AT&T. Retirement planning a significant process that can (and will) impact the rest of your life.
+Planning for retirement isn't straightforward, especially when you're retiring from a prominent company like AT&T. The decisions you make now about your retirement can (and will) impact the rest of your life, making proactive planning critical.
 That's why we created this comprehensive guide for AT&T employees.

 Table of Contents